CBIIT/JTVAE/README.md

 3. Training
 4. Reconstruction Evaluation
 ```

+The below sections further describe each of the steps, describes whether it uses a GPU or CPU, where to find the executable python file, and where to find an example slurm file for running that section on a Slurm managed system.
+It is recommended that for each project you want to use this for, to create a working directory outside of this repositories directory structure to preserve your data.
+Updating your local repository with remote version changes or creating any pull requests to make suggested improvements may overwrite your data if it is kept within your local copy of this repository.

 ### Vocabulary Determination
 JTVAE requires generating a set of vocabulary which is specific to the compounds used for the train and test sets.
 The vocabulary is created by decomposing the list of SMILES strings into a list of unique functional units.
 This vocabulary is used in the encoding/decoding steps to describe the molecule and the pieces that make it up.